-Human astrovirus (HAstV) is a group of positive-sense single stranded RNA viruses that belong to the Astroviridaefamily of viruses.
-Originally identified in stools from infected children, astrovirus has since been found to infect mammalian and avian species, and two genera Mamastrovirus (MAstV) and Avastrovirus (AAstV) are currently recognised (Bosch, A et al).
-Human astroviruses, of the genera Mamastrovirus, predominantly infect young children below the age of 5 years, and cause mild symptoms of diarrhoea, vomiting and fever.
-HAstV infection can also cause gastro-intestinal illness in immunocompromised adults, which may be more severe and of longer duration (Vu, DL et al 2016).
+Human astrovirus (HAstV) is a group of positive-sense single stranded RNA viruses that belong to the Astroviridae family of viruses.
+Originally identified in stools from infected children, astrovirus has since been found to infect mammalian and avian species, with two additional genera, Mamastrovirus (MAstV) and Avastrovirus (AAstV) now recognised (Bosch, A et al).
+Human astroviruses, of the genera Mamastrovirus, predominantly infect young children below five years of age and cause mild symptoms of diarrhoea, vomiting and fever.
+HAstV infection can also cause gastro-intestinal illness in immunocompromised adults, which may be more severe and longer in duration (Vu, DL et al 2016).

 - Bosch, A et al (2014).
 Human Astroviruses.
 Clin Microbiol Rev. 27: 1048–1074.

 - Vu, DL et al (2016).
 Novel human astroviruses: Novel human diseases?
 J Clin Virol.
 82:56-63